sano-jin/rust-hands-on-wiki/contents-management-server/README.md

 1. obtain the file name and the contents to update from the body of the request and
 2. update the file with the contents.

-We will be using JSON to send the request with the file name and the new contents as
+We use JSON to send the request with the file name and the new contents as

 ```json
 {